Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Discussion and Implications

 Even in traditional systems, dependencies can be nuanced, distinguishing between included, forked, or patched code\citep{cisa2025_sbom}.
 PTMs amplify this complexity: fine-tuned or adapted models introduce derived relationships that are not explicitly tracked, creating challenges for provenance, versioning, and reproducibility.
 This complexity is further illustrated by tools and frameworks~\citep{jiang2023naming,duan2024modelgo}, which attempt to capture lineage and relationships among models.
 Together, these examples show that while conventional dependencies already involve subtle interconnections, PTM reuse significantly magnifies these challenges, underscoring the need for systematic metadata, tooling, and process support to manage Software Dependencies 2.0.

 Another important direction is extending software quality frameworks~\citep{gesi2022code,studer2021towards} to account for the unique PTM lifecycle.
 Attributes such as fairness, interpretability, and robustness can evolve as PTMs are reused in pipelines~\citep{bender2021dangers}.
 Systematic measurement and management of these qualities will enable new evaluation methodologies and engineering practices.
-Additionally, Software Dependencies 2.0 (\S\ref{subsec:rq1}) highlights future research opportunities in managing interchangeable and complementary PTM dependencies, including safe model substitution, coordination across heterogeneous models, and designing frameworks that support both substitution and composition in complex pipelines.
+Additionally, Software Dependencies 2.0 highlights future research opportunities in managing interchangeable and complementary PTM dependencies, including safe model substitution, coordination across heterogeneous models, and designing frameworks that support both substitution and composition in complex pipelines.

-Finally, our results suggest complementary opportunities for ML research, including methods for fine-tuning with clear provenance, model-editing strategies, and metrics for multimodel pipeline evaluation.
+Finally, our results suggest complementary opportunities for ML research, including methods for fine-tuning with clear provenance~\citep{meiklejohn2025machine}, model watermarking to track PTM lineage across reuse~\citep{xian2024raw,cohen2025watermarking}, model-editing strategies, and metrics for multi-model pipeline evaluation.

 Together, these directions provide an empirically grounded agenda for both SE and ML research communities, promoting more sustainable, reproducible, and trustworthy reuse of pretrained models in software systems.
 We provide a foundational base, while future work should investigate data–model–code entanglement across cross-stage model interactions.